Orlando Magic Executive Leadership

 John Hammond, General Manager

 John Hammond was named general manager of the Orlando Magic on May 23, 2017.
-He brings more than 35 years of coaching and administrative experience to Orlando, including the last nine seasons (2008-17) as general manager of the Milwaukee Bucks.
+He begins his fifth season with the Magic, bringing more than 39 years of coaching and administrative experience to Orlando.
+Hammond came to the Magic after spending nine seasons (2008-17) as general manager of the Milwaukee Bucks.

-During Hammond’s 26 years in the NBA, his teams have made 15 postseason appearances.
+During Hammond’s 30 years in the NBA, his teams have made 17 postseason appearances, including two seasons with Orlando (2018-19, 2019-20).
+During the 2018-19 season, the Magic clinched a berth into the NBA Playoffs for the first time since 2012 and captured the Southeast Division title.
+After reaching the playoffs again in 2019-20, it marked the first time in eight years (since 2010-11 and 2011-12) that Orlando advanced to postseason play in back-to-back seasons.
 President of Basketball Operations Jeff Weltman served as assistant general manager under Hammond for five seasons (2008-13) and also worked with him in Detroit (2007-08).

 Hammond was named general manager of Milwaukee on April 11, 2008 and promptly generated an eight-win improvement in his first season and another 12 during his second, earning the 2009-10 NBA Executive of the Year Award.